 When I recently heard that putting salt in your preworkout is the king of all pumps, I was hesitant as usual.
-The one thing that I have noticed that I did get a massive pump after eating a huge meal at Taco Bell.
+The one thing that I have noticed is that I did get a massive pump after eating a huge meal at Taco Bell (check out my other article on The Best Bodybuilding Fast Food).

 2000mg of sodium later and I have veins on my arms that the UPS delivery man can use as a roadmap.